 If you're not stopping by the Ben Reifel Visitor Center during your trip to the Badlands, you can also access rangers at the White River Center, via email, or by calling (605) 433-5361.

 At the visitor center, you can also catch the park film, The Land of Stone and Light.
 In the spring, summer, and fall, the park film runs on a 25-minute loop.
 In the winter, the park film is shown as requested -- just ask the ranger at the front desk to play it for you.
-Captions and audio-descriptions are available on the park website.
+Captions and audio-descriptions are available on the park's multimedia webpage.
 Ask the rangers at the desk about these options when you visit.

 Fossil Preparation LabIf you're interested in the paleontology of Badlands National Park, don't miss the Fossil Preparation Lab.
 There, you can chat with park paleontologists as they gradually remove rock from specimens to reveal fossils.
 Park rangers are also available in the lab to answer any questions you may have about the incredible fossil animals of the Badlands.
 With millions of years of fossil history recorded in the park's rock formations, there are plenty of fossils to learn about!